Topical alignment in online social systems: Topical Alignment

 All the analyses shown until now indicate that the similarity of most of the dyads is concentrated around low values.
 Therefore, it is natural to presume that most of the mentions made by central users involve users with low similarity with them.
 However, this contrasts with common sense as we expect that users in dyads with high similarity are more likely to be mentioned.

-We explored this question, i.e., if the probability of being mentioned is higher for users with a high similarity, by looking at all dyads of friends -- i.e., all pair of users wherein one is a central user following another user from the population.
-We also took into account the number of times that each friend was mentioned by a central user.
-To do so, we first defined $m_{u,v}$ as the number of mentions made by central user $u$ to friend $v$ and $s_{u,v}$ as their similarity.
+We explored this question, i.e., if the probability of being mentioned is higher for users with a high similarity, by looking at all dyads of followees.
+We also took into account the number of times that each followee was mentioned by a central user.
+To do so, we first defined $m_{u,v}$ as the number of mentions made by central user $u$ to followee $v$ and $s_{u,v}$ as their similarity.
 Then we calculated $P(m_{u,v} > M | s_{u,v} \leq S)$ as the conditional probability of a user being mentioned more than $M$ times, given that her similarity with the mentioning user is smaller than $S$:

-Figure \ref{fig:cond_prob} shows the cumulative conditional probabilities of friends being mentioned by central users more than $M=$ 0, 2, 5 and 10 times, given their similarity with the central user.
+Fig \ref{fig:cond_prob} shows the cumulative conditional probabilities of followees being mentioned by central users more than $M=$ 0, 2, 5 and 10 times, given their similarity with the central user.
 As expected, the probability decreases when the minimum number of mentions increases.
-Figure \ref{fig:cond_prob} also shows that friends which have low similarity with central users do not have a higher probability of being mentioned.
+Fig \ref{fig:cond_prob} also shows that followees which have low similarity with central users do not have a higher probability of being mentioned.
 Actually, it is observed a stable growth until 0.4 and, after that, all the curves reach a plateau.
 Overall, the pattern of conditional probabilities appears to be the same for larger values of $M$, there is only a shift in the probability, as being mentioned more times is more challenging.

 This analysis shows how the similarity gives an indication of the interactions inside connections, at least for some values of similarity.
-Furthermore, this result can be interpreted as an evidence of homophily inside connections, as users with a higher similarity, have a higher probability to interact.
+As more similar is the connected users, the higher is their probability to have interacted.